elves/elvish/NEXT-RELEASE.md

 -   The `-source` command is now deprecated.
 Use `eval` instead.

+-   The `eval-symlinks` command is now deprecated.
+Use `path:eval-symlinks` instead.

+-   The `path-abs` command is now deprecated.
+Use `path:abs` instead.

+-   The `path-base` command is now deprecated.
+Use `path:base` instead.

+-   The `path-clean` command is now deprecated.
+Use `path:clean` instead.

+-   The `path-dir` command is now deprecated.
+Use `path:dir` instead.

+-   The `path-ext` command is now deprecated.
+Use `path:ext` instead.

 The following deprecated features trigger a warning when the code is evaluated:

 -   Using `:` in slice indicies is deprecated.
 Use `..` instead.